OpenDataScotland/jkan/_datasets/improvement+service-planning+applications+-+scotland.md

   \ Service can be filtered using appropriate software such as a desktop GIS.
 This\
   \ data is collected and published weekly (for weekly lists) and this metadata record\
   \ is updated weekly.
 We strongly recommend that, when using the WFS for this dataset,\
-  \ because of it's size you should use it with a filter.  <em>Moray and Aberdeenshire's\
+  \ because of it's size you should use it with a filter.  <em>Moray's planning data\
-  \ planning data has currently been removed from this dataset.
-We will find a solution\
+  \ has currently been removed from this dataset.
+We will find a solution to this\
-  \ to this in due course</em></p>"
+  \ in due course</em></p>"
 organization: Improvement Service
 original_dataset_link: ' https://data.spatialhub.scot/dataset/planning_applications-is'
 records: null